AY2324S2-CS2103T-W12-2/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   2. Opening the app:
+      1. **If you are using Windows:** Simply double-click on `modcontacts.jar` within your file explorer and a GUI similar to what is shown below should appear!
+      2. **If you are using MacOS / Linux:** Open a terminal window.
+Navigate to the folder containing `modcontacts.jar` using the `cd [relative/absolute folder path]` command.
+Then run `java -jar modcontacts.jar`.

+For a more comprehensive quick start guide, refer to the [quick start section in our User Guide.](UserGuide/#quick-start)

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a student